DreamAuthMain/opensource/packages/_template/README.md

 One-liner description of the package.

-## Getting started

-Quick start code examples in separate blocks with short descriptions of the next block of code.
+Quick start code examples in separate blocks with short descriptions before each block of code.

 ```ts
 // First step.